 I desperately believe that it is a child’s job to play for as long and as hard as possible.
 It’s beautiful to watch!
 And it’s how they learn some of the very most important skills that they will ever need!
 It may all look like chaos and clutter to us, but it comprises an entire world of play for them with stories, characters, friends, activities, conflict resolution, empathy, and so much more.
 The fact that it looks like clutter to us may just be our failing – not theirs.
 Join in their imaginary worlds with their imaginary guys, if you’re lucky enough to be invited in.

-I confess, there are times when we do clean up – but we very carefully preserve the story.
+I confess, there are times when we do organize LEGOS and other toys – but we very carefully preserve the story.
 We preserve his imagination, his play, his work, his game, and his development.
 And that’s worth all the chaos.